almabud/Machine-learning-practice/README.md

-This repository contain all Machine learning algorithm which  is helpful for beginer.
+This repository contain all Machine learning algorithm which  is helpful for beginer.#Simple Linear regression code for beginner.